TylerGlover-SNHU/TylerGlover-SNHU.github.io/README.md

 ## Code Review
 The below link leads to a YouTube video reviewing the original artifact created in class.
 The purpose of the original artifact and potential improvements are discussed.
 <a href="https://youtu.be/3gjH3afCyv4">YouTube - Code Review</a>

+## Enhancement One: Algorithms and Data Structures

+## Enhancement Two: Software Design and Engineering

+## Enhancement Three: Databases